v2lab/vote-counter/README.md

 ### Training

 User selects a color that needs training and clicks on several examples on the currently loaded snapshot.
-Flood feel algorithm is used to understand what she means.
+[Flood fill][5] algorithm is used to understand what she means.
 For a time being the filled contour is marked on the invisible `train.contours.COLOR` map, is shown as a white outline and counted.

 Once enough cards of the color are pointed, user selects a different color and repeats the procedure.